Deceptive patterns

 2022

-(for more on the general topic of avoiding racist bias in language use, ref://a0bwmqha is a good resource.)
+(for more on the general topic of avoiding racist bias in language use, Abolish racist language is a good resource.)

 …but even from a most practical perspective this not-self-explanatory term is not very comprehensible for those outside a certain bubble: